Designing Products for All Users

 - People who have difficulty pressing keys can take full advantage of the productivity-enhancing features of Cisco Unified IP Phones by using voice commands with Cisco Personal Assistant.

-- Accessibility within Cisco Unified Communications Solution Presentation.
+- Cisco Unified Communications Accessibility Innovation (pdf).

 Cisco uses a dedicated lab to test its products for accessibility and for compatibility with assistive technology devices, and to demonstrate to customers how its products can be used by people with disabilities.